xXNightstalkerXx/netdrive-connector/README.md

 Download and install the Repository like so:
 -
+Clone the Repo:

     sudo git clone https://github.com/xXNightstalkerXx/netdrive-connector.git

+Navigate into the new Folder:

     cd netdrive-connector

+Make the file executable:

     sudo chmod 0755 netdrive-connector

+Move the File into the /usr/bin Folder so you can launch it from everywhere:

     sudo mv netdrive-connector /usr/bin